xor-ranavikrant/Readme/Ignite Lab.md

 #### Task 3.1: Review MLOps pipeline using the Azure Databricks managed MLflow and Operationalized as an ML service in Azure ML<a name="ml-model-using-ml-flow"></a>

-Now that we've ingested and processed our customer data, we want to undersand what makes one customer more likely to churn than another, and ultimately see if we can produce a machine learning model that can accurately predict if a particular customer will churn.
+Now that we've ingested and processed our customer data, we want to understand what makes one customer more likely to churn than another, and ultimately see if we can produce a machine learning model that can accurately predict if a particular customer will churn.

-We would also like to understand our customer's sentiment, so as to create targeted campaigns to improve our sales.
+We would also like to understand our customer's sentiment, so that we can create targeted campaigns to improve our sales.

 *Architecture Diagram*